 Description: Both neighbors and students need moving services eventually, whether it's because the academic year has finished and the student is moving back to their homes, or because a neighbor has rented a new house.
 You can make money (at least $200/moving) if you find it easy to pack items and move boxes.

 Resources: Here’s a long article on how to start a moving company, some tips for growing it, and the recommended price you might want to charge.

 Description: Transcription services are needed in all kinds of fields, such as law, medicine, and businesses.
 It also doesn’t require either fixed hours or many skills.
 On the side, there are many forms of transcription, including video podcasts and recorded lectures, so you will probably be able to select the niche that interests you.

 No formal training is needed in order to be able to do transcription services.
 Good listening abilities, great knowledge of English grammar rules, and fast typing skills would be a perfect combination to get high-quality work done fast.

 Resources: Here’s a motivational story on how Benjamin Walker grew a transcription business to +$1M/year.

-A great point to start with could be to translate lectures, books, and articles for professors.
-There’s a ton of high-quality content in other languages so professors might want to share it with their students but yet can’t do it as it isn’t in the student’s native language.
+You could start by translating lectures, books, and articles for professors.
+There’s a ton of high-quality content in other languages - professors might want to share it with their students but they can’t as it isn’t in the student’s native language.
 That’s where you can help and charge per word translated.

 Resources: Here’s a whole content site dedicated to the business of translation.

-Description: If you love to take photographs, you can take your hobby and talent into a photography freelancing businesses.
+Description: If you love taking photographs, you can take your hobby and talent into a photography freelancing business.
 Both students and local businesses may need your services whether because they want to update their Tinder profiles or because they are looking to promote their recently-launched products.